OpenLiberty/guides-common/README.md

 # Writing guides guidelines
-In this repository you will a variety of common files and resources for writing the guides.
+In this repository you will find a variety of common files and resources for writing the guides.

 The common files include:
 - `LICENSE`